trashplusplus/LingerAPI/README.md

 # LingerAPI
-LingerAPI is a tool designed to retrieve information from TikTok profiles using the /api/tiktok?username= endpoint.
+🔗 LingerAPI is a tool designed to retrieve information from TikTok profiles using the /api/tiktok/ endpoint and Linktree profiles using /api/bio/.
 It returns results in JSON format, including potential bio links and social media profiles found within a user's biography.

 ![image](https://github.com/trashplusplus/LingerAPI/assets/19663951/2ba39fdc-f0ff-457f-a514-2bdc60a18415)

 # Usage
-To use LingerAPI, send a GET request to /api/tiktok?username=, where username is the TikTok username for which you want to obtain information.
+🔗 To use LingerAPI, send a GET request to /api/tiktok?username=, where username is the TikTok username for which you want to obtain information.

 # Install